Eslam Sabry Ahmed

 Fukuoka, Japan, 819-0395

-I received my undergraduate, master’s, and PhD degrees from Nagoya University, where I worked in the group of Yukio Tanaka on superconductivity and topological quantum systems.
-Following a brief appointment as a Project Assistant Professor at Nagoya University, I joined Kyushu University in 2026, where I am currently a Project Assistant Professor in the group of Kentaro Nomura.
+I received my undergraduate, master’s, and PhD degrees from Nagoya University under the supervision of Prof. Yukio Tanaka.
+After a brief appointment as a Project Assistant Professor at Nagoya University, I joined Kyushu University in 2026, where I am currently a Project Assistant Professor in the group of Prof. Kentaro Nomura.

 selected publications